 If you do not appear or file a response, you risk losing the opportunity to act.
 For example, if you fail to appear at the hearing without requesting a postponement, the hearing may proceed without you.
 Similarly, if you fail to submit a response or request by the deadline, a Hearing Officer may refuse to allow you to submit it later.
 It is always better to at least request a postponement or extension, even if your request is denied, because this shows a good faith effort on your part.

-X. Settlement Conference
+VIII.
+Settlement Conference

 Topics presented in this section: